 *Over excitement, although bringing forth good feelings, indicates a new biochemical physiology that has yet to be integrated into a harmonious synergy of mind, body, and emotions needed for competition.

 - Music and the Arts

-Music and the arts training are significant in that their goals involve reaching into the emotional system and to give these perceptions an outward expression.
+Training in music and the arts is significant in that these disciplines reach into the emotional system and give emotional perceptions an outward expression.
 The processes of reaching in and identifying emotional states is a significant step toward working the cognitive/emotion symbiotic relationship.
 Music can provide an opportunity to bypass confused and convoluted cognitive activities and make available a direct link into the inner harmonies of well-being.
 Music and the arts can distract the mind into a better emotional place.
 In some cases, they can also promote agitation, anxiety, nervousness and apprehension.
-But most importantly music and the arts can activate and promote pathways into a sense of peace and connection into a more harmonious, healthy, and useful consciousness.
+But most importantly, music and the arts can activate and promote pathways towards a sense of peace and connection into a more harmonious, healthy, and useful consciousness.